Chiropractic during Your Pregnancy

 The average weight gain during pregnancy is between 8 and 20 kg which can often lead to severe discomfort.
 The extra stress placed on the body can affect the lower back as well as the middle back and neck.

-Recent studies have indicated that over 70% of expectant mums will experience lower back pain especially during the later stages of the pregnancy.
+Recent studies have indicated that approximately 70% of expectant mums will experience lower back pain especially during the later stages of the pregnancy1.

 How does your Posture Change During Pregnancy?